operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/crds-scope.md

 **NOTE**: When a `Manager` instance is created in the `main.go` file, it receives the namespace(s) as Options.
 These namespace(s) should be watched and cached for the Client which is provided by the Controllers.
-Only clients provided by cluster-scoped projects where the `Namespace` attribute is `""` will be able to manage cluster-scoped CRD's.
+Only clients provided by cluster-scoped projects where the `Namespace` attribute is `""` will be able to manage cluster-scoped CRs.
 For more information see the [Manager][manager_user_guide] topic in the user guide and the [Manager Options][manager_options].